Capernaum: History

-No sources have been found for the belief that Capernaum was involved in the bloody Jewish revolts against the Romans, the First Jewish-Roman War (AD 66–73) or Bar Kokhba's revolt (132–135), although there is reason to believe that Josephus, one of the Jewish generals during the earlier revolt, was taken to Capernaum (which he called Κεφαρνωκόν, Kepharnōkón) after a fall from his horse in nearby Bethsaida.

-Josephus referred to Capernaum as a fertile spring (Wars – Book III, 10, 8).
-He stayed the night there after bruising his wrist in a riding accident.
+No sources have been found for the belief that Capernaum was involved in the bloody Jewish revolts against the Romans, the First Jewish–Roman War (AD 66–73) or Bar Kokhba's revolt (132–135), although there is reason to believe that Josephus, one of the Jewish generals during the earlier revolt, was taken to Capernaum (which he called Κεφαρνωκόν, Kepharnōkón) after a fall from his horse in nearby Bethsaida.
+Josephus refers to Capernaum as a fertile spring (Wars – Book III, 10, 8).

 As early as AD 530, Capernaum was mentioned in the writings of Theodosius the archdeacon who said that it was situated, as one goes northward from Tiberias, two miles from Tabgha (Heptapegon) and six miles short of Bethsaida along the same route.

+The town was abandoned in the 11th century.
+Monastery of the Holy Apostles, a Greek Orthodox church and monastery, was built there in 1931.

 Archaeology

 Discovery and excavation

-In 1838, American explorer Edward Robinson discovered ruins which he identified as those of a synagogue, but did not relate this to ancient Capernaum.
+In 1838, American explorer Edward Robinson discovered ruins which he identified as those of a synagogue, but he did not relate this to ancient Capernaum.
 In 1866, Charles William Wilson identified the location (then known as Tel Hum) as Capernaum.
 In 1894, Franciscan Friar Giuseppe Baldi of Naples, the Custodian of the Holy Land, was able to purchase a good part of the land around the ruins.
 Additional land on the eastern portion of the site became the property of the Greek Orthodox Patriarch of Jerusalem.

 In 1905, Germans Heinrich Kohl and Carl Watzinger began a study of Galilean synagogues.
 These were continued by the Franciscan Fathers Vendelin von Benden (1905–1915) and Gaudenzio Orfali (1921–1926).
-The excavations resulted in the discovery of two public buildings, the synagogue (which was partially restored by Fr Orfali), and an octagonal church.
+The excavations resulted in the discovery of two public buildings, the synagogue (which was partially restored by Orfali) and an octagonal church.

 In 1968, excavation of the western portion of the site—the portion owned by the Franciscans—was resumed by Virgilio Corbo and Stanislao Loffreda.
-During this phase, the major discovery was that of a 1st-century house which is believed by Christians to be the home of St. Peter.
-These excavations have been ongoing, with some publication on the Internet as recently as 2003.
+During this phase, the major discovery was that of a 1st-century house which is believed by Christians to be the home of Saint Peter.
+These excavations have been ongoing, with some publication as recently as 2003.
 The excavations revealed that the site was established at the beginning of the Hasmonean period, roughly in the 2nd century BC, and abandoned in the 11th century.

 The eastern half of the site, which is owned by the Orthodox Monastery of the Holy Apostles, centered on the red-domed Church of the Holy Apostles, was surveyed and partially excavated under the direction of Vassilios Tzaferis.
 This section has uncovered the village from the Byzantine and Early Arab periods.
-Features include a pool apparently used for the processing of fish, and a hoard of gold coins (Tzaferis, 1989).
+Features include a pool apparently used for the processing of fish, and a hoard of gold coins.